Apple Pay on the Web

 Complete merchant validation

 Refer to the instructions in Requesting an Apple Pay Payment Session to implement your server endpoint responsible for fetching the merchant session object from Apple Pay servers.
-If successful, Apple Pay servers return a merchant session object, which your server needs to then pass back as the response to the browser.
+If the fetch is successful, Apple Pay servers return a merchant session object, which your server needs to then pass back as the response to the browser.

-After you have the merchant session response object in the browser, you need to complete your onvalidatemerchant handler by passing that object to the completeMerchantValidation method on the session object.
+You need to complete your onmerchantvalidation handler by passing the promise, containing the merchant session response, to the complete method on the event.
 The browser then displays the payment sheet.

 The following code shows an example of how to validate a merchant to generate a payment session:

-session.onvalidatemerchant = event => {
+request.onmerchantvalidation = event => {

 // Call your own server to request a new merchant session.